Vladimir Menshov: Biography

 Menshov was born in a Russian family in Baku, Azerbaijan SSR.
 His father, Valentin Mikhailovich Menshov, was a sailor and later an NKVD officer; his mother Antonina Aleksandrovna Menshova (née Dubovskaya) was a housewife.
 Because of his father's work, the family lived in Baku, Arkhangelsk and Astrakhan.

-As a teenager Menshov worked as a machinist student at a factory, at a mine in Vorkuta, as a sailor on a diving boat in Baku, and also as an understudying actor at the Astrakhan Drama Theater.
+As a teenager, Menshov worked as a machinist student at a factory, at a mine in Vorkuta, as a sailor on a diving boat in Baku, and also as an understudying actor at the Astrakhan Drama Theater.
 In 1961 he entered the acting department of the Moscow Art Theatre School.
 During the second year he married actress Vera Alentova who was also studying at the same theatre school.
 In 1965 he graduated from the acting department.
-After graduating, he worked for two years as actor and assistant director at the Stavropol Regional Drama Theater.
+After graduating, he worked for two years as an actor and assistant director at the Stavropol Regional Drama Theater.

 In 1970 he graduated from the VGIK postgraduate course in the department of feature film direction (Mikhail Romm's workshop).

 From 1970 to 1976, Vladimir Menshov worked under contracts at the film studios Mosfilm, Lenfilm and the Odessa Film Studio.
 He made a short thesis film On the Question of the Dialectic of the Perception of Art, or Lost Dreams, wrote the stage version of the novel Mess-Mend by Marietta Shaginyan, which was staged at the Leningrad Youth Theater, and wrote the script I'm Serving on the Border at the request of Lenfilm.

-In those years his cinematic acting career began: he starred in the title role in the thesis work of his classmate Alexander Pavlovsky Happy Kukushkin.
+In those years his cinematic acting career began: he starred in the title role in the thesis work of his classmate Alexander Pavlovsky, Happy Kukushkin.
 The film was shot at the Odessa Film Studio.
 Vladimir Menshov also was a co-author of the script.
 The picture received the main prize at the Molodist-71 Kiev Film Festival Menshov starred in a 1972 film by Alexei Sakharov called A Man in His Place.
 In 1973 Menshov was awarded the first prize for the best performance at the VI All-Union Film Festival in Almaty.